If there is one thing the folks of Manchester know, it’s what makes a really, really good pint.

 Below, we’ve pulled together a comprehensive guide to all the breweries in or around the city centre, where you can pull up a chair and drink directly from the source.

-Dip into their unit behind Piccadilly to see exactly why that approach has worked so well, for so long.
+Dip into their unit behind Piccadilly to see first-hand exactly why that approach has worked so well, for so long.

-The brewery is the brainchild of James Campbell, who over the last decade has spent time at an array of Manchester’s most respected indie breweries as head brewer.
+One of the newer faces on Manchester’s busy brewing scene, Sureshot is the brainchild of James Campbell, who over the last decade has spent time at an array of Manchester’s most respected indie breweries as head brewer.

 The taproom boasts 24 draught lines, including 18 keg beers and one cask, pouring North Brewing’s ever-evolving range of core beers, specials and collabs.
-They’ve worked with all our local favourites in the past, Cloudwater, Track and Pomona, so fingers crossed for more of that.

 Combining Bundobost’s widely acclaimed Indian street food offering with the team’s own in-house brewery was never going to be anything other than a hit, and that has very much been the case since the doors to their huge Oxford Road spot opened.
-The ever-rotating list of innovative creations, including regular collaborations with those who make up the rest of this list, make it one of the best drinking spots in all of the city, and that’s before you factor in being able to grab a Vada Pav alongside.
+The ever-rotating list of innovative creations, including regular collaborations with those who make up the rest of this list, makes it one of the best drinking spots in all of the city, and that’s before you factor in being able to grab a Vada Pav alongside.

-Stubborn Mule have come a long way since their brewing was done in a back garden in Timperley.
+Stubborn Mule has come a long way since their brewing was done in a back garden in Timperley.
 Very much a labour of love, Head Brewer Ed Bright packed in his banking job to build Stubborn Mule into what it is today, and their Altrincham taproom is a proper hidden gem over in the suburbs.

 - Words: